geoffserv/docs/screen-guide.md

-ctrl a ctrl a -> switch between window ctrl a d -> detach window ctrl a ? -> help ctrl a [ -> start copy, move cur­sor to the copy loca­tion, press ENTER, select the chars, press ENTER to copy the selected char­ac­ters to the buffer ctrl a ] -> paste from buffer
+ctrl a ctrl a -> switch between window ctrl a d -> detach window ctrl a ? -> help ctrl a [ -> start copy, move cursor to the copy location, press ENTER, select the chars, press ENTER to copy the selected characters to the buffer ctrl a ] -> paste from buffer ctrl a esc -> enter copy mode, then
+	fn + arrow keys -> page up, down arrow keys -> line up, down
+	etc -> exit copy mode
 ```
 ## Starting screen
 ```